 “I told him I was not familiar with his name and the only reason I was talking to him was he’s kind of cute,” she said back in 2017.

 McFadden is still a huge Arkansas Razorbacks fan.
-Back in 2019 when the team was looking for a new head coach, he posted his thoughts on Twitter.
+Back in 2019 when the team was looking for a new head coach, the former rusher posted his thoughts on Twitter.

 “Whoever we bring in I hope they can keep our home grown talent in state.
 If you look back the majority of the time when we’ve had successful teams the core group of guys are from Arkansas,” he wrote.